Maeevick/Maeevick/README.md

 I'm not the most technical and talented guy on the Web, but I'm convinced that we can learn and improve every day and I try to apply this to myself.

-I'm mainly a javascript / typescript programmer, on frontend and backend.
+I'm mainly a javascript / typescript programmer, both frontend and backend.
 I like Python too and I worked with Java, C# few years ago.
 Today, I'm on the long road to improve my Haskell, Elixir and DevOps skills and techniques.

 I prefer to focus on _Deep Skills_ and _Soft Skills_ (than on pure _Hard Skill_ : know by heart a tool or a framework) like :